Bayesian variance change point detection with credible sets: Model for a single change in variance

-Assumption~\ref{ass1} \textit{a.} has appeared in the literature, see for instance Theorem 2 in \cite{cap21}.
+Assumption \ref{ass1} allows the data to be dependent by relaxing the usual i.i.d. condition with an $\alpha$-mixing condition.
+Moreover, we do not require the data to be Gaussian, instead we only require a moment condition on the measurements.
+Furthermore, Assumption~\ref{ass1} \textit{a.} has appeared in the literature, see for instance Theorem 2 in \cite{cap21}.
 Assumption~\ref{ass1} \textit{b.} requires the true scaling of the variance to be non-negligible: $1$ is excluded from $I_1$ and $I_2$ but it can be close to them.
 Assumption~\ref{ass1} \textit{c.} requires that the priors are proper.
 We are ready to state the main result of the section.

-\begin{theorem} Supposed that Assumption~\ref{ass1} holds.
+\begin{theorem} Suppose that Assumption~\ref{ass1} holds.
 Then, for $\epsilon>0$ there exists a constant $c_1>0$ such that, with probability approaching one, we have that

-\end{theorem} Notably, Theorem~\ref{thm:single} shows that the estimator~\eqref{eq:point} constructed based on the model ~\eqref{eq:single} attains a localization rate of order $\sqrt{T \log^{1+\epsilon}T}$.
-As \cite{wan21} showed, this localization rate is minimax optimal up to a logarithm factor.
-To our knowledge, this is the first Bayesian estimator for variance change point detection with this property.
-The proof is given in the supplementary material.